-At the time thisarticle was published Seth Jayson owned shares of the following at the time of publication: Guess?, American Eagle Outfitters.
-You can view his stock holdings here He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool owns shares of Gap and Guess.
-Motley Fool newsletter services have recommended writing covered calls in Guess.
+At the time thisarticle was published Seth Jayson owned shares of Guess? at the time of publication.
+You can view his stock holdings here.
+He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
+The Motley Fool owns shares of Guess?.
+Motley Fool newsletter services have recommended buying shares of Guess?.
+Motley Fool newsletter services have also recommended writing covered calls on Guess".
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.